FrTouch/DNS_autoupdater/README.md

 Currently supports the following DNS providers:
     - GANDI LiveDNS API
+    - OVH API

 ## I/ Pre-requisites

+This part describes the different pre-requisites to meet in order to use this module.

+### API Token / Credentials

+You will need to create an API Token, or generate credential in order to use the API of your provider.
+Also, and as a security warning, make sure (if possible) to limit the scope of your token / credentials only to retrieve / update DNS records information.

+### OS Requirements by type

 There may be some pre-requisites, depending on your environment.

-### OS Requirements by type

 - For **MacOS** systems

 Install Homebrew by using the comment `/bin/bash -c "$(curl -fsSL raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 Install JQ package with `brew install jq`
+Install md5sha1sum with `brew install md5sha1sum`

 - For **Debian/Ubuntu-based** systems